pranavpeter2050/community/README.md

 ## PWA - Service Workers & Workbox

+## PWA - Precaching

+Build the App for Production & Switch to Live Backend.
+To build the PWA app for production, run `quasar build -m pwa`.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.